rakeshch/Advance-Lane-Finding/README.md

 Most of the problems I encountered were due to lighting conditions, shadows, etc. It took me some time to get the proper combination of thresholds parameters to get the pipeline to perform well on the original project video but still see a lot of issues with challenge video.
 But after using LAB channel, particularly after discovering the B channel of the LAB colorspace, which isolates the yellow lines very well, even on the lighter-gray bridge sections that comprised the most difficult sections of the video, the pipeline does perform better on project video and with some issues in challenge video.
 The lane lines don't necessarily occupy the same pixel value (speaking of the L channel of the HLS color space) range on this video that they occupy on the first video, so the normalization/scaling technique helped here quite a bit, although it also tended to create problems (large noisy areas activated in the binary image) when the white lines didn't contrast with the rest of the image enough.
 This would be an issue in snow or in a situation where, for example, a bright white car were driving among dull white lane lines.
 Producing a pipeline from which lane lines can reliably be identified was of utmost importance, but smoothing the video output by averaging the last n found good fits also helped (implemented in save_fit() in project.ipynb file).
 My approach also invalidates fits if the left and right base points aren't a certain distance apart (within some tolerance) under the assumption that the lane width will remain relatively constant.

 Further tuning is required to make the pipeline robust.
-Some references were added in references folder of this repository that need to be tried out in detecting lane lines in real time.
-Once fine tuned, the pipeline should be able to perform well on challenge video and harder challenge video.
+Some references were added in references folder of this repository, that need to be tried out in detecting lane lines more accurately.